 In 2011, he was appointed as consultant in oral & maxillofacial surgery at King’s College Hospital, a leading London teaching hospital.

-Mr Hodges has a special interest in the aesthetics of maxillofacial surgery, including correcting facial deformity and reconstructing faces following skin cancer removal and trauma to the face.
+Mr Hodges treats conditions affecting the mouth, jaes, face and neck.
+He has a special interest in the aesthetics of maxillofacial surgery, including correcting facial deformity and reconstructing faces following skin cancer removal and trauma to the face.
 He is a core member of the skin cancer multidisciplinary team at King’s College Hospital.

 He has published on a wide range of areas within maxillofacial surgery, and regularly teaches undergraduate and postgraduate students and other medical professionals.
 He reviews scientific papers for the British Association of Oral and Maxillofacial Surgery.
-Mr Hodges is also an instructor in Advanced Trauma Life Support at the Royal College of Surgeons, where he trains junior doctors how to deal with life-threatening emergencies.
+Mr Hodges is a past chairman of the Bromley and Beckenham section of the British Dental Association.